Division of Scullin (1955–1969)

 The Division of Scullin was an Australian Electoral Division in the state of Victoria.
 It was located in the inner northern suburbs of Melbourne.
-It included the suburbs of Carlton and Fitzroy.
+It included the suburbs of Carlton North, Fitzroy, Clifton, Brunswick East, Princes Hill and parts of Brunswick, Carlton and Collingwood.
+The western, northern and eastern boundaries were along Royal Parade, Sydney Road, Albion Street (Brunswick), and the Merri Creek.